pyrocms/pyrocms-docs/content/general/basics/widgets-plugins-and-modules.md

 What makes PyroCMS modules unique is the fact that they can have public-facing pages as well.

 For instance, the Blog module allows you to manage posts in the control panel, but yoursite.com/blog maps to the blog module and displays posts using your theme.

-_For more on PyroCMS URLs and modularity, see [PyroCMS URLS](http://www.pyrocms.com/docs/2.0/basics/pyrocms-urls)._